 We’re enjoying beautiful crisp autumn weather in upstate New York this weekend.
 The sky is clear and blue, the sun is shining but there’s a slight chill in the air which makes me think of cooking nourishing food after a long walk with the dog.
 Our vegetable garden has lost most of its summer abundance but we do still have some hardy root vegetables to feast on.
 So yesterday after a hike in the woods to marvel at the spectacular autumn foliage, I raided the garden for some vegetables to roast.

 The movement of autumn in Chinese philosophy is downward and the vegetables that grow at this time of year reflect this.
 Unlike summer vegetables that get their energy by soaking up the sun’s rays, autumn and winter vegetables reach down into the ground to get their sustenance and we in turn are nourished and sustained when we eat them.

 This recipe would work with any root vegetables you have on hand.
-I had carrots, turnips, new potatoes, yams, parsnips, red onions and beets.
-I always roast the beets in a separate pan so that their juices don’t bleed onto the other vegetables which makes the finished dish look prettier.
+I had carrots, turnips, new potatoes, yams, parsnips, red onions, and beets.
+I sometimes roast the beets in a separate pan so that their juices don’t bleed onto the other vegetables which make the finished dish look prettier.